 Bhindi, pronounced 'bin-dee', is a fairly common and loved side dish in Indian cuisine.

 The unique quality of this green vegetable is its slimy yet silky texture once cooked, which is why people either love or hate it.
-As for me, I like okra ONLY when it's crisp and roasted.
+I like okra ONLY when it's crisp and roasted.

 That's why I always make my mom's easy Punjabi-style (north-Indian) bhindi recipe.
-It's a quick and easy recipe ready in under 30 minutes that offers two ways of cooking okra - a hands-off oven approach or the easy stir fry.
+It's quick and easy, ready in under 30 minutes, and offers two ways of cooking okra: a hands-off oven approach or the easy stir fry.

 Both transform okra into a crisp, flavor-packed side dish that pairs beautifully with most Indian lentils and curry dishes.